 If a person is found guilty or pleads guilty to driving without insurance, the Magistrates’ Court has the power to impose a disqualification of up to 12 months, along with a Court fine and can impose Prosecution Costs.
 The sentence imposed by the Court will vary on a case by case basis and will be influenced by specific aggravating and mitigating factors.
 If you are facing a prosecution for driving without insurance, you should speak to one of our specialist motoring offences solicitors to see how we can assist.

 Employee Defence for Driving Without Insurance

-There is potentially a defence for employees using a vehicle during their employment who were unaware that the vehicle they were driving was uninsured.
-If a Defendant wishes to rely upon this defence, the onus will be upon the defendant to prove this fact to the Court.
+There is potentially a defence for employees using a vehicle during their employment, who may have been unaware that the vehicle they were driving was uninsured.
+If a Defendant wishes to rely upon this, the onus will be upon the defendant to prove this fact to the Court.
 Understandably the Court will scrutinise each aspect of this defence.
-To present this defence properly to the Court and stand a chance of being successful, specialist legal representation should be sought as soon as possible so that the defence can be prepared and properly presented to the Court.
-Understandably the Court will be somewhat cautious when considering whether this defence is a valid one.
+To present this properly to the Court and stand a chance of being successful, specialist legal representation should be sought as soon as possible so that the case can be prepared and properly presented to the Court.
+Understandably the Court will be somewhat cautious when considering whether this as a valid defence.

 Why Choose Kang & Co Solicitors

 If you are being investigated or prosecuted for driving without insurance or allowing (permitting) someone to drive your vehicle without insurance, you will need the assistance of our specialist team of motoring solicitors to help you defend allegations of driving without insurance or limit the damage of the sentence imposed by the Magistrates’ Court.
 At Kang & Co Solicitors, we have decades of experience providing invaluable legal advice and representation to clients by giving them the assistance they need to secure the best possible result.
 We will support you throughout your case and will keep you updated throughout.